39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) Makkhali Gosala

-7. Who contributed significantly to the development of the Bhagavata sect?
+7. Who greatly contributed to the growth of the Bhagavata tradition?

 (a) Persians